ne-bbahn/LinuxTesting/CentOS7-install-NDOUtils-and-connect-it-to-LAMP-stack.md

-# nagios setup ndoutils to store nagios data in LAMP stack
+# Nagios Core: setup NDOutils to store Nagios data in your LAMP stack
-## NOTE: this is a continuation of nagios-core-plugins setup guide, and you need to complete "CentOS7 install nagios-core-plugins" guide before moving on to this one.
+NOTE: this is a continuation of nagios-core-plugins setup guide, and you need to complete "CentOS7 install nagios-core-plugins" guide before moving on to this one.
-## You should also have a LAMP stack set up, enabled and working
-###  Also, some of these commands must be executed as root user in your CentOS7 terminal, so I suggest being logged in as root throughout and being very careful with making sure your commands are correct.
+You should also have a LAMP stack set up, enabled and working Also, some of these commands must be executed as root user in your CentOS7 terminal, so I suggest being logged in as root throughout and being very careful with making sure your commands are correct.
 # MAKE SURE TO BACK UP sysctl.conf as seen on line 40 or you may damage your OS.

 ### guide I used:  https://support.nagios.com/kb/article/ndoutils-installing-ndoutils-406.html#CentOS